act-rules/act-rules.github.io/_rules/auto-update-text-efbfc7.md

 #### Inapplicable Example 2

-The automatically updating text content is the only content in the document.
+This `span` element with text content that automatically updates multiple times is the only content in the document.

 ```html
 <body onload="startUpdates()">